MicrosoftDocs/azure-reference-other/stream-analytics-docs/match-recognize-stream-analytics.md

 MEASURES is used to define the projected values from the match using aggregate methods.
 For example, `LAST(A.id) AS aid` will output the last `id` value that was found over all events that matched pattern named `A` into field name `aid`.

 ### Classifier function

-Classifier function can be used in **MEASURES** to output the pattern names matched to the input events.
-The function will return a list of string, each one with the pattern name that matched an event.
+The classifier function can be used in MEASURES to output pattern names matched to input events.
+The function returns a list of strings, each with the pattern name that matched an event.

 ## PATTERN